leolanese/JS_ES6_workshop/README.md

 =======================================================================================================================
--- 08. Generators
+-- 08. Generators: yield(pause), next()(resume), function*/ function *
+With ES6 generators creates a function, which may be paused and resume execution, one or many times, allowing other code to run during these paused periods.

+> ES6 generator functions are "cooperative" in their concurrency behavior.

-This  ideal for creating functions that should be exited and continued later.
+This  ideal for creating functions that should be exited and continued later: we run the generator and yield when we restart the generator again, we will send a value back in, and whatever we send in will be the computed result of that yield ___ expression.

 > Generator objects are both iterator and iterable.